Showing another Driver is at Fault for Your Accident

 Of course, Florida is a no-fault insurance state so who-hit-who typically does not come into play when injuries are slight and you both drivers make a claim against their own mandatory personal injury protection (PIP) and Personal Damage Liability (PDL) coverage.
 But, the story changes when an accident causes severe injury and you choose to take legal action against the other driver for the medical expenses, pain and suffering, and other damages not covered by no-fault insurance.

-To succeed on that kind of a claim, your lawyer must prove the other driver’s fault to the satisfaction of the other driver’s insurance company or, if necessary, to a judge and jury.
+To succeed on that kind of a claim when another hit your car, your lawyer must prove the other driver’s fault to the satisfaction of the other driver’s insurance company or, if necessary, to a judge and jury.
 Insurance companies, of course, stay in business by seeking to limit their liability for paying benefits as much as possible.
 Providing detailed evidence of fault to the carrier is how lawyers push back against a weak settlement offer from an insurance adjuster trying to keep costs low.
 This same detailed evidence comes in handy if the insurance company refuses to be convinced, and your lawyer must prove your claims in court.

 This guide will discuss proving the other driver’s fault in Florida car accident injury cases and offer some tips on ways of gathering proof to show the other driver should bear legal liability for the damages you sustained in the accident.